oleitersdorf/CUDA-PIM/README.md

 ## Overview
 This repository includes the framework proposed in the following paper,

-`Anonymous Authors, “CUDA-PIM: End-to-End Integration of Digital Processing-in-Memory from High-Level C++ to Microarchitectural Design,” 2023.`
+`Orian Leitersdorf, Ronny Ronen, and Shahar Kvatinsky, “CUDA-PIM: End-to-End Integration of Digital Processing-in-Memory from High-Level C++ to Microarchitectural Design,” 2023.`

 The framework enables high-level programming of PIM applications with significant ease.
 The framework benefits from the high flexibility of C++ to enable the user to assemble new PIM routines from existing arithmetic functions, such as: